varuni7/Dementia-app/README.md

-# An app to help patients suffering from Dementia
+# An app to help memory reinforcement in patients suffering from Early stage Dementia

 A flutter app which includes personalized cognitive games for better memory reinforcement and to-do reminders for Dementia patients.
 Visual and memory based games which are a fun haven for senior